coderabbitai/coderabbit-docs/docs/integrations/self-hosted-github.md

 :::info

 This page is for GitHub Enterprise Self-Hosted users only.
-If you're using github.com, [login to CodeRabbit](https://app.coderabbit.ai) and add your repositories from there
+If you're using github.com, [log in to CodeRabbit](https://app.coderabbit.ai) and add your repositories from there

 :::